MAYAsama/ChipletSimulationTest/SPsim/README.md

 ## Configuration parameters
 All information used to configure a simulation is passed through one or more configuration files.
-Major configuration parameters for the simulator can be found in the above configure files.
+Major configuration parameters for the simulator can be found in the configure files mentioned above.
 Additional description can be found in the configuration parameter class file booksim_config.cpp.
 A user can incorporate additional options by changing the this file.